 A Few Facts about the Kentucky Bourbon Trail

 There are eighteen distilleries on the official Kentucky Bourbon Trail.
 Each of these bourbon distilleries must be a member of the Kentucky Distillers’ Association, which requires paying a fee.
 There are many distilleries you can visit in Kentucky that are not part of the Kentucky Bourbon Trail.
 One of these is the very famous Buffalo Trace Distillery (which we include on this itinerary).

 For the most part, the distilleries are located in and around Louisville, Lexington, and Bardstown.
-O. Z. Tyler is the outlier, located almost two hours west of Louisville, in a small town named Owensboro.
+Green River is the outlier, located almost two hours west of Louisville, in a small town named Owensboro.

 There is also the Kentucky Bourbon Trail Craft Tour.
 On this tour, you visit micro-distilleries and this takes an additional week to visit all of these distilleries.
 In this article, we focus on the Kentucky Bourbon Trail, not the Craft Tour, although you can add these distilleries into your trip if you like the idea of visiting smaller distilleries.